ashfaqfarook/Test/user-guides/Configuring-the-Control-Panel-Settings.md

 Programs option assist you to configure programs and features for your  computer.

-In this section, you can uninstall a program, view the installed updates, change  the default program
+In this section, you can uninstall a program, view the installed updates, change the default program.